Ince Blundell: Description

-There is a village hall with a cafe attached, the Sunshine Cafe, open Monday to Friday.
+There is a village hall with a Tearoom attached, The Sunshine Tearooms, open Monday to Saturday.
 On the site of the old Weld Blundell Public house there is now a Euro garage with a Spar, Greggs and Starbucks attached.
 There is also a pub, the Pheasant, a short distance away at the other end of Orrell Hill Lane at its junction with Moss Lane.

 In 2006 and 2007, Ince Blundell entered the North West in Bloom competition, part of the Royal Horticultural Society's Britain in Bloom campaign.

 Ince Blundell Hall statues

 Ince Blundell Hall was noted for the collection of marble statues from Ancient Rome and Ancient Greece, as well as 17th and 18th-century Italian sculptures by artists such as Carlo Albacini and Bartolomeo Cavaceppi.
-They were collected by Henry Blundell and housed first in a purpose-built Garden Temple (1792), and later in a scaled-down version of the Pantheon (1802-1804).
+They were collected by Henry Blundell and housed first in a purpose-built Garden Temple (1792), and later in a scaled-down version of the Pantheon (1802–1804).
 The ancient sculptures, including some from Hadrian's Villa at Tivoli, are now located in the World Museum, Liverpool.
 Henry Blundell also collected paintings and furniture, some of which is also at the Walker Art Gallery.
-Henry's estranged son Charles Robert Blundell (1761-1837) made a large collection of drawings many of which are also at the Walker.
+Henry's estranged son Charles Robert Blundell (1761–1837) made a large collection of drawings many of which are also at the Walker.